 If you’re a musician or songwriter on a tight budget, you may wish to be able to create podcasts, interviews, voiceovers, or even just vocals or perhaps an acoustic guitar.

-The good news is as follows: You could certainly get by using a simple USB microphone.
+The good news is that you could certainly get by using a simple USB microphone.

-However, if the quality is crucial to you and you’re trying to step up your game, an audio interface alongside a separate microphone would be the best choice.
+However, if the quality is crucial to you and you’re trying to improve your game, an audio interface alongside a separate microphone would be the best choice.
 Additionally, this path allows you more alternatives in the future.

 Still uncertain?
 Let’s investigate both of these possibilities a bit more to determine which would be the best choice for you.